hrbosker/hrbosker.github.io/content/authors/marit-van-rossum/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - BA/MA students
+  - alumni
 ---

-Marit van Rossum is a BA Psychology student, following the General Psychology Honours Programme at Radboud University, Nijmegen, The Netherlands.
-Under supervision of {{< mention "chengjia-ye" >}} and {{< mention "admin" >}}, she is writing her thesis on an experiment investigating the influence of beat gestures on lexical stress perception with different levels of background noise.
+During her BA Psychology, Marit van Rossum followed the General Psychology Honours Programme at Radboud University, Nijmegen, The Netherlands.
+Under supervision of {{< mention "chengjia-ye" >}} and {{< mention "admin" >}}, she wrote her thesis on an experiment investigating the influence of beat gestures on lexical stress perception with different levels of background noise.

 <br />
 <br />